vincentchachere/osticket-prereqs/README.md

 - Region: `(US) West US 3`

-- *Scroll Down*

- >**ATTENTION: Double check spelling when creating anything (resource groups, virtual machines, etc.) or you will have to delete all your work and start over, because the information you input will NOT be able to be able to be edited once it's created (name, region, etc.)**

 <p align="center">
 <img width="800" alt="E2C30B0C-FA81-4329-8F23-DBB018C41018" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/4829d10a-d483-4c28-93a1-64034a6e0cf3"><br>

+>**ATTENTION: Double check spelling when creating anything (resource groups, virtual machines, etc.) or you will have to delete all your work and start over, because the information you input will NOT be able to be able to be edited once it's created (name, region, etc.)**

 ***

 ## 4. ) Create a Resurce Group

-- Click `Review + Create`
+- Click: `Review + Create`

-- Dont worry about the 'Tags' section, we don't need that part for this lab.
+- *Dont worry about the 'Tags' section, it's used for organizational purposes, and we don't need that part for this lab.*

-- The 'Tags' section is used for organizational purposes.

 <p align="center">
 <img width="800" alt="F462BC66-31ED-444E-A61B-CD02C75151FD" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/22252a11-ece8-4e38-873c-f6faf00efe29"><br>